Skip to content

 Bruxism is a common but often overlooked condition that involves the involuntary grinding of teeth or clenching of the jaw.
 This repetitive movement can occur either during waking hours — known as awake bruxism — or at night while you sleep, referred to as sleep-related bruxism.

 While it might sound harmless, this ongoing muscle activity can lead to jaw pain, facial discomfort, tension headaches, and long-term damage to the teeth and jaw joint.
-In many cases, targeted treatments like Botox can help relax the overactive jaw muscles and relieve these symptoms without the need for invasive procedures.
+There are multiple treatments that can help relax the overactive jaw muscles and relieve these symptoms without the need for invasive procedures.
+Book in for a consultation to discuss the best treatment for you.

 Causes and Risk Factors